mavenried/proj-cmd/README.md

 proj make <projgrp>
 ```
 Make a new projgrp
-> TODO: Add support for per projgrp initialization scripts to handle things like git and cargo init

 ### `create`
 ```zsh
 proj create <projgrp> <project>
 ```
 Create a new project in specified projgrp
-> TODO: Should make the directory and execute the initialization scripts
 ### `list`
 ```zsh
 proj list